Emma Willard’s Temple of Time (1846)

 (the ACM Conference on Human Factors in Computing Systems)

-Klein, Lauren.
-“Feminist Data Visualization: Rethinking the Archive, Reshaping the Field”.
-Unpublished monograph, described in Dave DeCamp’s blog post, describing a 2015 presentation at Northeastern University focusing on three 19th-century female “data visualizers” including Emma Willard.
+Lauren Klein‘s unpublished monograph,“Feminist Data Visualization: Rethinking the Archive, Reshaping the Field” is described in Dave DeCamp’s blog post about a 2015 presentation at Northeastern University.
+Klein’s presentation focused on three 19th-century female “data visualizers” including Emma Willard.
 “What alternative histories emerge when we rethink the archive of data visualization? … Instead of focusing only on the legibility of visualizations for data, argument, or evidence, Klein considers alternative means for creating, employing, and interpreting data visualizations.”

 Irani, Lilly, Janet Vertesi, Paul Dourish, Kavita Philip, and Rebecca E. Grinter.
 “Postcolonial computing: a lens on design and development.”
 Proceedings of the SIGCHI conference on human factors in computing systems.
 ACM, 2010.
 “Postcolonial computing is … an alternative sensibility to the process of design and analysis.
 It asserts a series of questions and concerns inspired by the conditions of postcoloniality but relevant to any design project.
 The authors suggest four shifts in approach: generative models of culture, development as a historical program, uneven economic relations, and cultural epistemologies.

 ACM: Residual Mobilities: Infrastructural Displacement and Post-Colonial Computing in Bangladesh